Skip to content

 Employer’s Return (ER) from your company

 For most individuals, the salary payments from their employers will constitute the majority of the total income generated over the year.
-As like any country around the world, the businesses in Hong Kong would have to file the total annual salary for each individual and retirement payments as MPF for each employee.
+Like any country around the world, the businesses in Hong Kong would have to file the total annual salary for each individual and retirement payments as MPF for each employee.
 This income is recorded in the Employer’s Return (ER) for each company, as must be filed for each company shortly after the fiscal year end in April or May.

 Once the Employer’s Return has been submitted by the company to the IRD, a copy would also be provided to the employer, in which the figures would be used to file their own personal tax form.
 It is important for people working in Hong Kong to refer to their Employer’s Return when filing their personal salary tax figure, as the IRD will also refer to this submitted form when reviewing the total taxes payable for each individual.